TandoorRecipes/recipes/docs/install/other.md

 I used two paths `<sub path>` and `<www path>` for simplicity.
 In my case I have `<sub path> = recipes` and `<www path> = serve/recipes`.
 One could also change the matching rules of traefik to have everything under one path.

-I left out the TLS config in this example for simplicty.
+I left out the TLS config in this example for simplicity.